DataDog/terraform-provider-datadog/docs/resources/rum_metric.md

 ### Required

 - `event_type` (String) The type of RUM events to filter on.
-- `name` (String) The name of the rum-based metric.
+- `name` (String) The name of the RUM-based metric.
 This field can't be updated after creation.

 ### Optional